 Released: 1991

-WAV is the raw, uncompressed format.
-It's like a digital copy of the original recording.
-Used in professional studios, for CD masters, and audio editing.
+WAV is the raw, uncompressed audio format developed by Microsoft and IBM.
+It's essentially a digital copy of the original recording with no compression at all.
+This makes it the standard in professional studios, for CD masters, and audio editing.
+WAV files are universally supported but take up huge amounts of space.

 Pros: